antronerds/r2-tutorials/docs/Using_Datasets.md

     of one of these options in field 1.
 -   R2 contains mRNA gene expression profiles for more than 70.000 individual human samples.
 The samples are grouped in so called datasets.
-Each dataset has its own characteristics such tissue type, tumor type or from cell-line experiments.
+Each dataset has its own characteristics, such as tissue type, tumor type or from cell-line experiments.
 -   The *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
     u133p2* dataset will be used as an example dataset to guide you through most of the tutorial.
-Later on working with multiple datasets will be discussed.
+Later on, working with multiple datasets will be discussed.

 Step 1: Selecting a dataset